METRO Cash & Carry needed to deploy staff training. To make it happen, they created a training game and a quiz on product knowledge.

 As METRO didn’t have any experience at eLearning course development, they created a game with video narrations from scratch.
 Take a look at their success story, as told by Eugene Skrochinsky, a Distance Learning Manager at METRO Cash & Carry.

 About 2 years ago, we recognized the need for an easy-to-use, but effective eLearning authoring tool for teaching employees.
 We have considered and tested several solutions, including iSpring Suite.

 Staff training game

-The first e-Learning material we created with the help of iSpring was the interactive game “Gap Check.”
-It is a training simulator for employees who set out goods.
-The goal of the game is to teach the personnel how to scan empty racks in the shopping mall.
-We came up with a script, did a video with actual staff members, and arranged both video and audio by ourselves.
+The first eLearning material we created with the help of iSpring was the interactive game “Gap Check.”
+This is a training simulator for employees who stock the shelves.
+The goal of the game is to teach the staff how to scan empty racks in the store.
+We came up with a script, shot a video with actual staff members, and edited both the video and audio by ourselves.

-The game starts with choosing a character.
-The script is nonlinear: every step in the game is a choice which determines the way how things are going to move.
+The game starts by choosing a character.
+The script is nonlinear: every step in the game is a choice that determines how things are going to move.
 For each right step taken, an employee gets points.